-• Central Chilled Water Plant.
+- Central Chilled Water Plant.
 This plant provides chilled water sitewide for air conditioning and process refrigeration via underground piping.
-The plant has a large refrigeration capacity and reduces the need for local refrigeration plants and air conditioning.

-- Central Steam Facility (CSF).
-This facility provides high-pressure steam for facility and process heating sitewide.
+The plant has a large refrigeration capacity and reduces the need for local refrigeration plants and air conditioning. - Central Steam Facility (CSF).
+This facility provides high-pressure steam for heating and sitewide processes.
 Either natural gas or fuel oil can be used to produce the steam, which is conveyed to other facilities through underground piping.
-Condensate is collected and returned to the CSF for reuse to conserve water and energy. - Fire Station.
+Condensate is collected and returned to the CSF for boiler make-up to conserve water and energy.

+- Fire Station.
 The Fire Station houses six response vehicles.
 The BNL Fire Rescue Group provides on-site fire suppression, emergency medical services, hazardous material response, salvage, and property protection. - Major Petroleum Facility (MPF).
 This facility provides reserve fuel for the CSF during times of peak operation.
-With a total capacity of 2.3 million gallons, the MPF primarily stores No. 6 fuel oil.
-The 1997 conversion of CSF boilers to burn natural gas and oil has significantly reduced the Laboratory's reliance on oil as a sole fuel source when other fuels are more economical. - Sewage Treatment Plant (STP).
+With a total capacity of 1.9 million gallons, the MPF primarily stores No. 6 fuel oil and No. 2 oil.
+The 1997 conversion of CSF boilers to burn natural gas and oil has significantly reduced the Laboratory's reliance on oil as a sole fuel source when other fuels are more economical, and the primary use of natural gas has significantly reduced GHG emissions. - Sewage Treatment Plant (STP).
 This plant treats sanitary and certain process wastewater from BNL facilities prior to discharge into groundwater recharge beds, similar to the operations of a municipal sewage treatment plant.
-The plant has a design capacity of three million gallons per day.
+The plant has a design capacity of 2.3 million gallons per day.
 Effluent is monitored and controlled under a permit issued by the New York State Department of Environmental Conservation. - Waste Management Facility (WMF).
 This facility is a state-of-the-art complex for managing the wastes generated from BNL's research and operations activities.
 The facility was built with advanced environmental protection systems and features and began operation in December 1997. - Water Treatment Plant (WTP).
 The potable water treatment plant has a capacity of five million gallons per day.
-Potable water is obtained from five on-site wells.
-Water pumped from three supply wells located in the western section of the site is treated at the WTP with a lime-softening process to remove naturally occurring iron and with sodium hypochlorite for bacterial control.
-The plant is also equipped with dual air-strip-
+Potable water is obtained from four on-site wells.
+Water pumped from a supply well located in the western section of the site is treated at the WTP to remove naturally occurring iron and then injected with lime to adjust the pH, and with sodium hypochlorite for bacterial control.
+The plant is also equipped with dual air towers to ensure that volatile organic compounds are at or below New York State drinking water standards.
+Water from two of the three supply wells located in the eastern section of the developed site is treated by the addition of sodium hydroxide to increase the pH of the water to make it less corrosive and also injected with sodium hypochlorite to control bacteria.